eclipse/dirigible/README.md

 ### Download

-The "fast-track" - you can download the precompiled binaries produced from the Hudson builds from [http://download.eclipse.org/dirigible](http://download.eclipse.org/dirigible) and skip the build section.
+The "fast-track" - you can download the precompiled binaries produced by the GitHub Actions from [http://download.dirigible.io/](http://download.dirigible.io/) and skip the build section.

 Nevertheless, we highly recommend building the binaries from source in order to have all experimental features that are not available in the releases.